saidvandeklundert/notes/rust/readme.md

 ```

 The previous example function did not take any arguments.
-Sending arguments into Rust can be a bittricky.
+Sending arguments into Rust can be a bit tricky.
 In Python, you need to translate all the types used as arguments to the function to their counterpart in C. Then, in Rust, you need to translate the C-types into valid Rust types.

 When you are returning something from a Rust function to the Python runtime, you have to go about it the other way around: Rust -> C - > Python.